ErnestJo/ErnestJo/README.md

 ## This is the place where I am changing coffee to code and break things :rofl:

 - 🔭 I’m currently working on something cool
-- 🌱 I'm C# , Java and Javascript Developer.
+- 🌱 I'm Java , Javascript and C# ,Developer.
 Getting there to Full Stake developer
-- 🥅 2022 Goals: Contribute more by using github and git
+- 🥅 2023 Goals: Contribute more by using github and git

 - 💬 My goal is to become a system analyst expert